Three Brooks

-The Three Brooks Nature Reserve is a Local Nature Reserve of approximately 44 ha in Bradley Stoke, South Gloucestershire, England.
+The Three Brooks is a local nature reserve of approximately 44 ha in Bradley Stoke, South Gloucestershire, England.
 It is named after the Hortham, Patchway, and Stoke Brooks which run through it, meeting at Three Brooks Lake before flowing eastwards back under the M4 motorway as Bradley Brook.

-The town of Bradley Stoke was built in the 1980s on low-grade farmland, and a number of natural features such as Savage's Wood, Webb's Wood, and Sherbourne's Brake were incorporated into the town to form the Three Brooks Local Nature Reserve.
+The town of Bradley Stoke was built in the 1980s on low-grade farmland, and a number of natural features such as Savage's Wood, Webb's Wood, and Sherbourne's Brake were incorporated into the town to form the Three Brooks local nature reserve.
 This tranquil area in the middle of the busy community of Bradley Stoke is made up of the three previously named bluebell woods, linked by an important wildlife corridor that includes brooks, ponds, areas of rough grassland, species-rich hedgerows, and a lake.

 The Lake is now part of the Frome Valley Relief Sewer.

 The site is owned by the South Gloucestershire Council.